colbywemer/File-Organizer/README.md

 # File Organizer
 This Python script helps you organize your files by moving them to directories based on their file extensions.
+## Requirements
+File Organizer requires Python 3.10 or later and the following Python libraries:
+'os'
+'shutil'
+You can install these libraries by running the command pip install -r requirements.txt.
 ## Usage
 1. Specify the source directory to organize the files from.
 By default, the program uses the Downloads directory in the user's home folder.
 2. Run the program.